Signs Of Marijuana Use And Abuse: Weed Addiction Symptoms

 - Neglecting Responsibilities – As one of the signs of marijuana, people who rely on pot tend to exhibit a general lack of responsibility when it comes to raising kids, holding onto jobs and keeping relationships going.
 A few of them if any are go-getters.

 - Disregard for Personal Hygiene – Do marijuana plants smell?
 Yes, they do.
 However, terpenes marijuana has aromatic oils that give distinctive smells.
 Even though some of the abusers know how to get rid of marijuana smell, hiding it completely especially in personal hygiene is difficult.
 Basic life maintenance issues all of a sudden become a burden.
-For instance, they will not brush their teeth, comb their hair, and from a close range, you can even smell their marijuana smell.
+For instance, they will not brush their teeth, comb their hair, and from a close range, one can even smell their marijuana smell.

 Why It Is Important to Know the Signs of Cannabis Use and Abuse